• Contact

 Photo Challenge List: 15 Ideas to Help Spark Your Creativity

-February 14, 2024 · In: Photography
+June 14, 2024 · In: Photography

 Are you stuck in a creative rut with your photography?
 Check out this photo challenge list to spark your creativity.

 Over the years, I’ve had many highs and lows with photography.
-Times when creating was super easy and times when I asked myself, what’s the point of taking pictures?
+Times when creating was super easy, and times when I asked myself, What’s the point of taking pictures?
 The ideas listed in this blog have helped me pick myself up at times or challenge myself when feeling bored.

 This list will begin with more technical ways to challenge yourself and progress into more emotional and abstract ways to help spark your creativity!